-At Kugler Vision, our mission is for people with a desire to maximize the human experience by seeing the world with the best vision possible, feeling confident, empowered, and living life with energy and vitality.
-We are a lifestyle enhancement center committed to empowering our patients with the best vision scientifically achievable.
+At Kugler Vision, our mission is to help people maximize their human experience and see the world with the best vision possible.
+We are a lifestyle enhancement center committed to empowering our patients with clear vision.

-Laser Cataract Surgery changes our patients’ quality of life!
-Our philosophy is to not only remove cataracts but to also reduce the need for visual aids at the same time.
+Laser cataract surgery changes our patients’ quality of life.
+Our goal is to not only remove cataracts but to also reduce the need for visual aids at the same time.

 Understanding Vision Changes

-As our eyes mature, they undergo vision changes because of the natural lens continuing to harden and yellow, which is the early stage of cataracts.
+As your eyes mature, they undergo vision changes because of the natural lens continuing to harden and yellow, which is the early stage of cataracts.
 Everyone is affected, even those who have had vision correction, because it’s a natural part of the aging process.
 The changes are slow and can often go unnoticed for years.
-It starts in our 40s with Stage 1 DLS.
+It starts in your 40s, with stage 1 DLS.

 Dysfunctional Lens Syndrome (DLS)

-As we enter our 40s, we begin to experience the onset of Dysfunctional Lens Syndrome (DLS), when the lens in your eye undergoes a series of gradual changes.
-We categorize these changes into 3 stages:
+As you enter your 40s, you begin to experience the onset of dysfunctional lens syndrome (DLS), when the lens in your eye undergoes a series of gradual changes.
+We categorize these changes into three stages:

-- Stage 1 – this is the beginning of DLS, and what is commonly referred to as ‘presbyopia’.
-In Stage 1, the lens of your eye begins to harden and lose its flexibility.
-This rigidness makes it difficult for us to focus on things up close and is the reason we will start to need reading glasses or bifocals.
-This stage usually begins in early to mid forties.
+- Stage 1 — This is the beginning of DLS, and what is commonly referred to as presbyopia.
+In stage 1, the lens of your eye begins to harden and lose its flexibility.
+This rigidness makes it difficult for you to focus on things up close and is the reason you may start to need reading glasses or bifocals.
+This stage usually begins in early to mid-40s.

-- Stage 2 – With Stage 2 DLS, the lens of the eye starts the gradual process of yellowing.
+- Stage 2 — With stage 2 DLS, the lens of the eye starts the gradual process of yellowing.
 This affects the amount of light the lens can filter, which reduces the clarity of your vision, both at a distance and near.
-Symptoms of Stage 2 most often begins in your late 40s to mid 50s.
+Symptoms of stage 2 most often begin in your late 40s to mid-50s.

-- Stage 3 – This is what’s known as a cataract.
-With cataracts, the lens of your eye has become cloudy enough that it is significantly impacting your vision, and treatment is necessary to restore the quality of your sight.
-Cataracts may occur at any age, but in the United States the average age of cataract surgery is 73.
+- Stage 3 — This is what’s known as a cataract.
+With cataracts, the lens of your eye has become cloudy enough that it is significantly affecting your vision, and treatment is necessary to restore the quality of your sight.
+Cataracts may occur at any age, but in the United States the average age to get cataract surgery is 73.

-When the cataract has progressed to the point that the visual quality is affecting the ability to perform required tasks such as driving, reading, or using a computer, then cataract surgery may be indicated.
-Cataract surgery is one of the safest surgeries performed in all of medicine, and modern technology has made it quick and painless as well.
+When the cataract has progressed to the point that your visual quality is affecting your ability to perform required tasks such as driving, reading, or using a computer, then cataract surgery may be needed.
+Cataract surgery is one of the safest surgeries performed in all of medicine, and modern technology has made it quick and painless.

 Laser Cataract Surgery: The Next Generation Of Cataract Correction

-Kugler Vision is proud to be Omaha’s first Catalys™ Laser Cataract Surgery center, and the only center in Nebraska offering patients the advantages of not one, but two advanced laser technologies for cataract removal: The Catalys and LenSx femtosecond laser systems.
-Utilizing theses lasers, Lance Kugler, MD is capable of previously unforeseen levels of safety, efficiency and accuracy for Omaha cataract patients.
+Kugler Vision is proud to be Omaha’s first CATALYS™ Laser Cataract Surgery center, and the only center in Nebraska offering patients the advantages of not one, but two advanced laser technologies for cataract removal: the CATALYS and LenSx femtosecond laser systems.
+With these lasers, Lance Kugler, MD, is capable of providing previously unforeseen levels of safety, efficiency, and accuracy for Omaha cataract patients.